dorahacksglobal/Hackathon-Playbook/thedao.md

 Ever since the first wave of hackathons in 2010, hackathon has undoubtedly proven its capability of boosting innovation and cooperation.

 - **⚙️To Build** - We see a lot of brilliant ideas and prototypes being developed yet later grow into valuable products, companies and/or technologies in areas like cyber security contests, Internet industry, Web 3.0 applications and so on.
-- **📢To communicate** - For innovative and passionate participants with solid technical skills, hackathons provide them great opportunities to demonstrate their capabilities and projects, exchange ideas, make friends and find partners.
+- **📢To communicate** - For those innovative and passionate participants with solid technical skills, hackathons provide them great opportunities to demonstrate their capabilities and projects, exchange ideas, make friends and find partners.

-However, big companies dominated hackathons and the hacker movement in recent years and the voices of grass-root hackers are becoming a small minority now.
+However, big companies dominated hackathons and the hacker movement in recent years and the voices of grass-root hackers are becoming a comparablely small minority now.
 Through a decentralized organization of hackers with great technical skills and vision, we want to democratize the hacker movement again, where

 - hackers themselves can propose and decide what is actually the problems to solve.
 - hackers can connect with and inspire each other.